BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

 ![github is down](/images/posts/composer-installation-without-github/2.png)

-boum ! => "composer install” command cant download distant packages on api.github.com (website is down, or the network connection or wathever).
+boum ! => "composer install” command can't download distant packages on api.github.com (website is down, or the network connection or whatever).

 Good luck explaining to your boss that you rely on free hosting service to deploy your business critical website !